Grand Teton National Park

 Temperatures are generally mild in the summer with daytime highs in the upper 70s and occasionally low-to-mid 80s.
 Evenings are always cool, routinely dipping into the 30's overnight.
 Winter temperatures in the park are what you would expect in a high mountain valley.
 December and January are generally the coldest months, with overnight lows often near zero degrees.
 Daytime highs in January are generally in the 20's.

 The town of Jackson is the closest major community to GTNP, just a few miles south of the park boundary.
 A variety of lodging accommodations are available within the town, and the Grand Teton Lodge Company offers a few terrific options in GTNP such as Jackson Lake Lodge and Jenny Lake Lodge.
-Signal Mountain Lodge, Flagg Ranch and Colter Bay Village offer more options within the park.
-A few guest ranches also allow visitors to enjoy an authentically western experience while gazing across the valley at the Tetons.
+Signal Mountain Lodge, Flagg Ranch, and Colter Bay Village offer more options within the park.
+A few guest ranches also allow visitors to enjoy an authentically Western experience while gazing across the valley at the Tetons.

-For those that prefer sleeping under the stars, there are 5 National Park Service campgrounds with sites available on a first-come, first-served basis.
+For those who prefer sleeping under the stars, there are 5 National Park Service campgrounds with sites available on a first-come, first-served basis.
 All campgrounds tend to fill up quickly in the summer, some as early as 8 a.m.
 Gros Ventre campground is usually the last to fill, more because of its location off the main highway than anything else.
 Jenny Lake campground will nearly always fill up by 8 a.m. on a summer day.

 GTNP is open year-round, though most facilities are open only from May through October.
 For current information about the park, please visit www.nps.gov/grte/ or call 307.739.3300.